Co-Founder & CEO

 Erin relies on her curiosity to help fuel product development and growth at Hatch My House.
 With a Journalism degree from the University of Washington and a husband who coined the term 'diane sawyer-ed' in her honor, curiosity is what led her to ask why the registry process is what it is - and if and how it could be improved.
 Seeing a real need for innovation, Hatch My House was born with the support of her husband and Co-Founder, Rieve.

 A self-starter, Erin realized a passion for entrepreneurship a few years ago.
 While her first attempt at a high-quality, specialized, leather good didn't get past a prototype, it taught her a lot about business and markets.
 She used that experience to decide to pursue and develop Hatch My House.
-She's worked at UCSF for a number of years in various roles and most recently as a Front-End Developer at Ziploop, Inc.
+She's worked at UCSF for a number of years in various roles and most recently as a Web Editor for the Department of Medicine.

 Erin gets excited about product development and user experience.
 She likes to make things simple, beautiful and fun.
 She looks forward to the future, as Hatch My House and Hatch Registry Group LLC grow, making interactive applications for the ever-changing 'new' web.